A Novel Class of Decimation Filters for ΣΔ A/D Converters

 pre-print, post-print (with 12 month embargo)

 Laddomada, Massimiliano and Daneshgaran, Fred, "A Novel Class of Decimation Filters for ΣΔ A/D Converters" (2002).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 176.